 - Eat a healthy diet, exercise, and get plenty of rest.

 - Seek medical advice if you think you have symptoms.
-Don't wait for symptoms to get worse as you may develop an emergency condition.
+Don't wait for symptoms to get worse as you may develop a condition needing emergency treatment.

 - Stop smoking and certainly never start.